 6. The best technique to work deliberately every day is to follow the Rule of Three.
 Before your day, decide what three things you are going to accomplish.
 Do the same for the week at the beginning of each week.

 7. We all have our own “Biological Prime Time,” which is the time(s) of day where we have the highest energy levels and focus.
-Energy naturally fluctuates over the course of the day so you want to work on your most important and intensive tasks during that time.
+Energy naturally fluctuates over the course of the day so you want to work on your most important and intensive tasks during then.

 8. Nearly everyone procrastinates.
 The science behind procrastination comes down to a task’s attributes.
 A task that has these six attributes is more likely to be one you procrastinate on: boring, frustrating, difficult, unstructured or ambiguous, lacking in personal meaning, lacking in intrinsic rewards.